 Every year, we are all browbeaten (and in some cases such as healthcare workers forced) to get them.
 Here are some thoughts on the question.
 I will let the mainstream media continue to promote the alleged benefits.

 The need.
 First, understand that the statistics on flu deaths seem to be greatly exaggerated and that the “science” on flu shots is not as robust as you might think.
 Read more about that.
 It has been suggested but not proven that flu shots have benefit against covid-19.

 Effectiveness.
 According to the Centers for Disease Control (CDC), the effectiveness of the annual flu shot can be as low as 10% (2004).
 In 2014 it was 19% and in 2010 hit 60%.
+The shot for 2021 was only 16% which was deemed not scientifically significant.
 The average for 15 years is about 40%.
 There are over 200 flu-type illnesses and the vaccines usually only target a couple of them.
 The prevention rates are better in years when the virus type has not mutated into a form that is a bad match to the shot.